LightningCreations/lc-coreutils/README.md

 Additionally, all coreutils install with appropriate man pages, if the help2man program is available in the host, and they are not disabled.

 [1]: All of these programs are built as aliases of `hashfile`.
+In the future, a configuration option would be provided to provide renameable versions.
 As a note, these programs require a C++ library to be available at boot.

 ## Building with cmake